 Enjoy Pokémon coding projects

 You don’t need to be Pikachu to get that creative spark.
 Pokémon coding projects are a great way to inspire young coders to develop problem solving and STEM skills that will make them great storytellers, engineers, and game designers in the future.
-Get started today with one of the projects listed above, consider trying Game Building Club, or read more about fun coding activities for kids to fuel your child’s passion for learning.
+Get started today with one of the projects listed above, or read more about fun coding activities for kids to fuel your child’s passion for learning.
 See you next time!

 Written by Bryan Gordon, a Create & Learn instructor.
 After ten years of working as an English teacher, Bryan began studying Math and Computer Science over the past few years.
 Aside from writing and teaching, he likes cooking, gardening, playing guitar, and hanging out with his cats, Baguette and Wally.